Marine-Cristina/our-cool-project-frontend/README.md

     ---> Navbar as before.
     ---> Logo somewhere.
     ---> Back button.
-    ---> Big card with all the details of the business and its location in google maps.
+    ---> Big card with all the details of the business and its location in google maps:
+        {
+            name,
+            location,
+            typeOfBusiness in images format,
+            contact
+        }
     ---> Edit and delete buttons (only active for owners).
     ---> Footer as before.